wolejnr/100-Days-of-Code-Journal/log2.md

 * Was able to complete Day 4 challenge of the 7-day learn Python Challenge from Kaggle
 * Aside that I was quite busy with admin tasks today

+### Day 48: October 31, 2018

+**Today's Progress**:
+* Finally completed Pandas Foundations - it has been the most tasking course since I got into Data Science